Tai-Rocha/Disjoint_birds_AM_AF/README.md

 Yellow boxes for analysis.

-Blue boxs for R packages and softwares to process da data.
+Blue boxs for R packages and softwares to process the data.